James Mahmud Rice: Discretionary time and temporal autonomy

-Discretionary Time: A New Measure of Freedom by Robert E. Goodin, James Mahmud Rice, Antti Parpo, and Lina Eriksson was published by Cambridge University Press in 2008.
-It is based on the authors' analysis of data from the United States, Australia, Germany, France, Sweden, and Finland.
+Following the publication of a series of articles on time, autonomy, the welfare state, life satisfaction, and time pressure, a book on these topics was published by Cambridge University Press in 2008.
+Written by Robert E. Goodin, James Mahmud Rice, Antti Parpo, and Lina Eriksson, the book – Discretionary Time: A New Measure of Freedom – develops a new measure of temporal autonomy, which is the freedom to spend one's time as one pleases.
+Based on data from six countries – the United States, Australia, Germany, France, Sweden, and Finland – the book then describes how temporal autonomy varies under different welfare, gender, and household arrangements.

-The authors propose that temporal autonomy can be used as an indicator of freedom, which is measured by how many hours people are free to do as they please.
-They then explore how much temporal autonomy people could have under alternative welfare, gender, and household arrangements.

-Another one of their statements is that the richer an individual is, the more he or she feels stressed.
-However, they argue, a richer individual's prosperity could be part of the problem.
-An example is that a banker who earns £200 per hour has a greater opportunity cost by choosing not to work, than a cleaner who earns only £10 per hour.
-As a result, the banker may feel compelled to work a greater number of hours than the cleaner does, despite making a greater total income.
+Goodin, Rice, Parpo, and Eriksson were awarded the 2009 Stein Rokkan Prize for Comparative Social Science Research in recognition of the substantial and original contribution of Discretionary Time.

 Low fertility and standards of living

 How low fertility influences standards of living is examined in research published in Science by Ronald Lee, Andrew Mason, James Mahmud Rice, and other members of the National Transfer Accounts Network.
 This research indicates, on the basis of an analysis of data from 40 countries, that typically fertility well above replacement and population growth would be most beneficial for government budgets.
 Fertility near replacement and population stability, however, would be most beneficial for standards of living when the analysis includes the effects of age structure on families as well as governments.
 Fertility moderately below replacement and population decline would maximize standards of living when the cost of providing capital for a growing labour force is taken into account.